 To make a good pizza at home, you need the right tools.
-That includes high-quality ingredients and an Ooni oven to cook them in.
-But that’s not all, because without a few often overlooked items like, a peel and a bench scraper, the whole process can quickly become fruitless.
+That includes high-quality ingredients and an oven to cook it in.
+But if you’re using an Ooni pizza oven you’ll also need a few often overlooked items like, a peel and a bench scraper, the whole process can quickly become fruitless.

 The Ooni accessories you absolutely need to get started making pizza at home are: a peel, a digital scale, an infrared thermometer, an oven brush, and high-quality fuel.
 Other Ooni accessories I recommend are a turning peel, a carry cover and a modular table to work from.